CNebulaX Handbook (built 1.06.04, September 9th 2006)

 NGC/IC collection.

-not available, the viewer in the photo mode will just plot normal or finder
+viewer in the photo mode will just plot normal or finder maps (this is,

-maps (this is, simulating the telrad circles), but if
+simulating the telrad circles), but if the object is

-If you prefer reducing the functionality of the viewer in order to gain speed,
+reducing the functionality of the viewer in order to gain speed, just select

-just select the "Data only" option button within the main tab of the
+the "Data only" option button within the main tab of the toolbox, or

-toolbox, or disable it.
-You can change the displayed mode at any moment from
+disable it.
+You can change the displayed mode at any moment from the viewer

 CNebulaX can display